rmsrosa/nbbinder/README.md

 ## Description

-This package comprises methods that read a collection of Jupyter notebooks from a given directory and
+The main method in this package is called `bind()`.
+It reads a collection of Jupyter notebooks from a given directory and

 - add a **Table of Contents** to a selected notebook file, with links to the other notebooks;
 - add a **header** to each notebook, with custom informations;